yngalxx/BHL_AI/README.md

 Final.ipynb - it's our final and full apporach, contains EDA, data prepocessing, modelling and evaluation

 My working directory is "alex".
 I was working mainly on modeling.
-I created models from logistic regression, to neural networks and the catboost classifier, to ensembling methods (stacking).
+I created models from logistic regression, by neural networks and the catboost classifier, to ensembling methods (stacking).
 In the end, we decided to use catboost model.
 I was also involved in data preprocessing and partially in model evaluation.